romulofranco/ecommerce/README.md

 http://localhost:9090/login
 ```

+The payload credentials are:
+    **{"username":"romulo","password":"12345"}**
-The payload credentials are: {"username":"romulo","password":"12345"} or provide this credentials in the default spring boot login page.
+or provide that in the default spring boot login page.

 ### Demo